TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 .. note::

-   Further methods are expected to be added in the future to support generic preview rendering, e.g. usages outside :php:`PageLayoutView`.
+   Further methods are expected to be added in the future to support generic preview rendering, for example usages outside :php:`PageLayoutView`.

 Implementing these methods allows you to control the exact composition of the preview.